adithirgis/pollucheck/paper.md

 ![Box plots depicting the monthly variations in hourly PM~2.5~.](inst/shiny/WWW/figure2b.png){ width=100% }

 Diurnal variation in PM~2.5~ based on mean (and standard deviation) and median (and interquartile range) are shown in the top and bottom panels of figure 3, respectively.
 The choice between mean and median is useful when the distribution of the data deviates from normal.
 In the top panel, the line depicts the mean and the vertical bars depict standard deviation.
-In the bottom panel, the line depicts the median and the vertical bars depict the Interquartile range.
+In the bottom panel, the line depicts the median and the vertical bars depict the interquartile range.

 ![](inst/shiny/WWW/figure3a.png){ width=100% }